OpenPEPPOL/documentation/Code Lists/README.md

 ### v6 - work in progress

 * Participant identifier schemes
+    * Started fixing the structure of the code and example columns
+    * Added a new column on validation rules for the values
 * Document type identifiers
 * Process identifiers
 * Transport profiles